db-bionlp/IREA/README.md

-# A joint drug-drug interaction relationship extraction framework based on implicit relationships and entity alignment
+# IREA: A Framework for Drug-drug Interaction Relationship Extraction based on Relationships to Entities

 ## Overview